taylorstruck/deckbuilder/README.md

 I am imagining my first issue being integrating the width and length of the deck together.
 Being that the length is in feet, and the width is in inches, I must convert the inches to feet or vice-versa.

+1/8

+I have not got to work on this as much as I would have liked to the past few days because I have had family in town, so I have decided to post what I have now because I now have a lot more free time.
+The problem I am running into now is having the full measurements of the deck broken down each board into segments to output the specific number of deck boards needed.
+I am currently still learning programming from GT's David Joyner online and will hopefully be able to iron this out soon.